-The Court in Montreal has decided Both these young men formerly resided in that the Orange Society is illegal under the law of the country.
+The Court in Montreal has decided that the Orange Society is illegal under the law of the country.

-The President's only brother, a paymaster in the army will be attached to return, General Hancock's staff.
+The President's only brother, a paymaster in the army will be attached to General Hancock's staff.

 Thirty thousand bushels of beans, valued at \$97,000 are stored in four warehouses in Wyoming county, N. Y.